What Is a Whole-Foods, Plant-Based (WFPB) Diet and How Is It Different Than Eating Vegan?

 In your quest for wellness, you may have come across the words “whole foods” and “plant-based.”
 And although you want to lead a healthy lifestyle (and hey, maybe even shed a few pounds), the idea of subsisting on lettuce leaves alone isn’t exactly appealing.
 But what is a whole-food, plant-based diet, anyway?
 Relax—this healthy eating plan allows for plenty of delicious food and is surprisingly flexible.
 Here’s a handy beginner’s guide.

 Yep, you can still eat chicken fajitas on the WFPB diet (on occasion).
 Following a WFPB diet doesn’t necessarily mean forgoing meat and animal products entirely—although you can if you want to, and many people do.
 Instead, the idea is to eat mostly whole, plant-based foods and, if desired, modest amounts of fish, dairy and lean meat, as well as red meat sparingly.
-The Mediterranean Diet and a vegetarian diet are two examples of plant-based diets.
+The Mediterranean Diet and vegetarian diet are two examples of plant-based diets.

 While plant-based diets vary depending on the amount of animal products (if any) included, there are a few basic principles of the WFPB diet.
 Here are some general guidelines: